ZieMcd/HashiCorpVaultAsConfiguration/README.md

           MountPoint = "Your mount point",
           Path = "Path to your secrets"
        });
-2. Now that Vault is configured all your secrets will be part Configuration and can be injected else where in your project
+2. Now that Vault is configured all your secrets will be part of Configuration and can be injected else where in your project

        private readonly IConfiguration _config;